aws/aws-sdk-js-v3/README.md

 Clients depend on common "utility" code in `/packages`.
 The code in `/packages` is manually written and outside of special cases (like credentials or abort controller) is generally not very useful alone.

-Lastly we have higher level libraries in `/lib`.
+Lastly, we have higher level libraries in `/lib`.
 These are javascript specific libraries that wrap client operations to make them easier to work with.
 Popular examples are `@aws-sdk/lib-dynamodb` which [simplifies working with items in Amazon DynamoDB](https://github.com/aws/aws-sdk-js-v3/blob/main/lib/lib-dynamodb/README.md) or `@aws-sdk/lib-storage` which exposes the `Upload` function and [simplifies parallel uploads in S3's multipartUpload](https://github.com/aws/aws-sdk-js-v3/blob/main/lib/lib-storage/README.md).

 1. `/packages`.
 This sub directory is where most manual code updates are done.
 These are published to NPM under `@aws-sdk/XXXX` and have no special prefix.
 1. `/clients`.
 This sub directory is code generated and depends on code published from `/packages` .
 It is 1:1 with AWS services and operations.
 Manual edits should generally not occur here.
 These are published to NPM under `@aws-sdk/client-XXXX`.